Aromatase Inhibitors and Joint Pain: Causes and Ways of Managing

-Aromatase inhibitors are a treatment prescribed to hormone receptor positive breast cancer patients.
-Hormone receptor positive means that the cancer cells grow in response to the hormones oestrogen and/or progesterone (for more information about this, check out our Pathology blog).
-Aromatase inhibitors are usually given as an adjuvant therapy (after surgery) to postmenopausal women to help reduce the risk of breast cancer returning.
+Aromatase inhibitors are a treatment prescribed to hormone receptor-positive breast cancer patients.
+They are most commonly given to postmenopausal women, as a treatment after surgery, to reduce the risk of breast cancer returning.
+They work by blocking the aromatase enzyme, reducing oestrogen levels and limiting the growth of hormone-sensitive cancer cells.
+Hormone receptor-positive means that the cancer cells grow in response to the hormones oestrogen and/or progesterone (for more information about this, check out our Pathology blog).
 This medication comes in pill form and is usually taken once a day for a period of around 5 to 10 years.

 For premenopausal women, the main source of oestrogen and progesterone are the ovaries.
 In postmenopausal women, once the menstrual cycle has ceased, the main source of oestrogen is from the aromatase pathway.
 This is where androgens (sex hormones like testosterone) created in the adrenal glands and ovaries are converted to oestrogen.
 This happens all over the body, including in the liver, muscle but most significantly in the fat under the skin.
 Aromatase inhibitors work by preventing the enzyme “aromatase” from converting these hormones into oestrogen, thus oestrogen production is stopped.
 This way, AIs effectively help to stop any remaining cancer cells from growing (see diagram below) [1].
 For more information about hormone receptor positive breast cancer, check out these previous blogs on the early and late stages as well about the key differences between aromatase inhibitors and tamoxifen.